-Editor’s note: this page was updated in June 2019 for accuracy
+Editor’s note: this page was updated in January 2020 for accuracy.

 George T. Doran reportedly coined the phrase SMART objectives back in 1981.
 Since then, the acronym has evolved and experienced a number of iterations — meaning different managers define SMART objectives in different ways.

 While choice is almost always a good thing, if you’re reading this blog, odds are you are looking for specific guidance on this helpful performance management tool.
 You likely have a number of questions you want answering — which is why we wanted to create this comprehensive resource.
 Below, we will explore the following: